Controlled Burn and Prairie Management

 - North Shore Landing: (RBG Arboretum) 16 Old Guelph Rd Hamilton, Ontario

-The burns will occur on a single day based on appropriate weather conditions in April.
+The burns will occur on a single day based on suitable weather conditions in late March – late April.

 There will be no access to Princess Point Trail or the east end of the Anishinaabe waadiziwin Trail on the day of the burns.
 Signage and staff will be positioned at entrance points.